malusev998/jwt-go/README.md

 This library is considered production ready.
 Feedback and feature requests are appreciated.
 The API should be considered stable.
 There should be very few backwards-incompatible changes outside of major version updates (and only with good reason).

-<<<<<<< HEAD
 This project uses [Semantic Versioning 2.0.0](http://semver.org).
 Accepted pull requests will land on `master`.
 Periodically, versions will be tagged from `master`.
 You can find all the releases on [the project releases page](https://github.com/malusev998/jwt-go/v4/releases).

 While we try to make it obvious when we make breaking changes, there isn't a great mechanism for pushing announcements out to users.
 You may want to use this alternative package include: `gopkg.in/dgrijalva/jwt-go.v3`.
 It will do the right thing WRT semantic versioning.

-**BREAKING CHANGES:\***

-- # Version 3.0.0 includes _a lot_ of changes from the 2.x line, including a few that break the API.
-We've tried to break as few things as possible, so there should just be a few type signature changes.
-A full list of breaking changes is available in `VERSION_HISTORY.md`.
-See `MIGRATION_GUIDE.md` for more information on updating your code.
-  This project uses [Semantic Versioning 2.0.0](http://semver.org).
-Accepted pull requests will land on `master`.
-Periodically, versions will be tagged from `master`.
-You can find all the releases on [the project releases page](https://github.com/dgrijalva/jwt-go/releases).

-As of version 4, this project is compatible with go modules.
-You should use that to ensure you have no unpleasant surprises when updating.

 **BREAKING CHANGES:\***